-A little bit of local knowledge goes a long way - and with this in mind, we at IrishCentral have prepared a brief guide to vacationing in Ireland.
+A little bit of local knowledge goes a long way.
+With this in mind, we at IrishCentral have prepared a brief guide to vacationing in Ireland.

-Although remember - if you really want to fit in with the locals, you might want to avoid expressions like "vacationing" - use "going on holiday" instead.
+Though remember, if you really want to fit in with the locals, you might want to avoid expressions like "vacationing."
+Use "going on holiday" instead.

 Don't go onto the roundabout (traffic circle) the wrong way round.
 The rule is you enter to your left, and give way to traffic from your right.
 And it’s petrol, not gas.

 There’s really no excuse not to go to Northern Ireland.
 Even if you only have a few days, it’s still worth a visit, and Belfast is only a little over two hours away from Dublin by train.
 Derry (also called Londonderry) is worth checking out, especially at Halloween, when the entire city dresses up in costume.

 Visiting Dublin – and only drinking in Temple Bar